jbennie/sugar/doc/who-are-coffeekraken.md

 1. **Styleguide**:
 	- Give some base guidelines for developers and designer to work together
-	- Keep track of what styles and components are available in a website
+	- Keep track of which styles and components are available in a website
 	- Define basic HTML markup to use across websites
 2. **Documentation**:
 	- Complete and nice documentation is the backbone of a good codebase